Eco-biking... Merritt Island National Wildlife Refuge

 We don't recommend biking on the main roads due to heavy traffic and no bike lanes.
 The dike roads are unpaved and may be shared with cars, but great for wildlife viewing and bird watching.
 Storms over the past few years have closed down some areas of the dikes (note: the information presented here is always subject to change due to weather), but the Merritt Island National Wildlife Refuge is a top eco-biking destination due to its unique character and beauty.
 Access to some areas is closed on days leading up to a rocket launch.
 Fishing within the Refuge requires a Refuge Fishing Permit.
-(More description, photos and map below.)
+(Detailed map and photos below.)

 THE BEST TRAIL SECTIONS TO RIDE... and additional comments by MUDFISH

 This is fat-tire biking on hard-packed dirt in one of America's premier bird-watching areas.
 Several sections are worthwhile nature rides.
 These areas are subject to change depending on damage from storms and the like, our descriptions are based on observations at the time.

 Wildlife Drive, 7 miles, best on weekdays.
 This is a popular, one-way drive with a low speed-limit.
 While smoother than other rides, the cars can be a distraction.

 Shiloh Marsh Road, 11 miles.
 With several entrances (only 2 by car) this road can be biked in sections, most are closed due to storms.
 Weaving north and south, you always have water on both sides.
 Lots of birds.
 Great sunsets.
 Some fishermen, but overall, very few cars.
 Closed to motor vehicles November 1-February 15 to avoid disturbing winter waterfowl.